Impurity with a resonance in the vicinity of the Fermi energy: Density of the Fermi gas

 This expression shows that the size of the deformed region is inversely proportional to the width parameter of the resonance $\Gamma$.
 For $r\gg k_R/\Gamma$, the second term becomes irrelevant and $\Delta \rho_{\text{res}}(r)$ converges to the universal Friedel oscillations~\eqref{eq_universal}.
 Note that the expression in Eq.~(\ref{eq:delta_rho_expansion}) is universal, in a sense that it depends only on the parameters of the resonance, and not on the short-range physics.

-To summarize this section: The width $\Gamma$ introduces a relevant length scale, which leads to the density with two distinct patterns.
+To summarize this section: A narrow resonance in the vicinity of the Fermi energy introduces a length scale given by $k_R/\Gamma$, which leads to the density with two distinct patterns.
 As $r\to\infty$, the Friedel oscillations describe the density well.
-However, at distances $r\simeq k_R/\Gamma$, there is an additional oscillatory term in the density.
-The behavior that we observed has some similarities with those of the Kondo model where the extra length scale is given by the Kondo temperature, see also a similar observation in Ref.~\cite{Tao2012}.
-In particular, the charge density in the Kondo model features a crossover from short to long distances corresponding to the terms proposational to $1/r$ and $1/r^2$ in Eq.~(\ref{eq:delta_rho_expansion}), which cannot be approximated by simple Friedel oscillations~\cite{Affleck2008}.
+However, at distances $r\simeq k_R/\Gamma$, there is an additional oscillatory term.
+The behavior that we observed has some similarities with those of the Kondo model where the extra length scale is given by the Kondo temperature~(see also a similar observation in Ref.~\cite{Tao2012}).
+In particular, the charge density in the Kondo model features a crossover from the short- to long-distance regimes, which cannot be simply approximated by the Friedel oscillations~\cite{Affleck2008} [cf.~the interplay between the terms proportional to $1/r$ and $1/r^2$ in Eq.~(\ref{eq:delta_rho_expansion})].